Posted in John Miles, Quote on October 3rd, 2009 by Dave – 1 Comment

 So I have to sacrifice this blog for my love.
 I apologize for this to my readers, sorry guys!

-Posted in George Bernard Shaw, Quote on October 2nd, 2009 by Dave – 1 Comment
+Posted in George Bernard Shaw, Quote on October 2nd, 2009 by Dave – Be the first to comment

 Once again one about drug habit: